-The Company does not set a relative percentile positioning for total direct compensation as a target for executive pay levels.
-Rather, the Company reviews total direct compensation and the mix of the compensation components relative to the peer group as one of the factors in determining if the compensation is adequate to attract and retain the executives with the unique set of skills necessary to manage and motivate a global human capital management firm with over 400 consultants operating in more than 89 offices in 35 countries.
+The Company does not set a relative percentile positioning for total compensation as a target for named executive officer pay levels.
+Rather, the Company reviews total compensation and the mix of the compensation components relative to the peer group as one of the factors in determining if the compensation is adequate to attract and retain the named executive officers with the unique set of skills necessary to manage and motivate a global human capital management firm with over 450 consultants operating in more than 78 offices in 37

-The Committee retained Towers Perrin as compensation consultants to assess the competitiveness of the executive officers' compensation taking into consideration the factors noted above and any other factors they deem appropriate.
+The Compensation and Personnel Committee retained Towers Perrin as compensation consultants to assist in the assessment of the competitiveness of the named executive officers' compensation taking into consideration the factors noted above and any other factors the Compensation and Personnel Committee deemed appropriate.
+In addition to the foregoing, Towers Perrin was also engaged by the Compensation and Personnel Committee during fiscal 2009 to perform a valuation of the Company's performance shares.